Solution to the split and multiply puzzle from FiveThirtyEight

 Now we need to find a solution to the following problem

-With only two possible candidates, it’s very easy to check which one has the largest value just by evaluating \(g(n)\) at both points and selecting the one which produces the largest value.
+With only two possible candidates, it’s easy to check which one has the largest value just by evaluating \(g(n)\) at both points and selecting the one that produces the largest value.

 Solution